Igor-Nosatov/simple-mvc-blog/README.md

 ## Installation
 #### Database
-Create a new database then import database.sql
+- Create a new database then import database.sql
+- Setup the database connection in App/Config/database.php

 #### Css
 ```